nyeholt/silverstripe-webservices/README.md

 Otherwise, if the user is logged in, they can pass through the security token as a parameter (appropriately named, by default SecurityID) with the request which will grant the user access.
-This can be disabled by setting
+This can be disabled by setting the `allowPublicAccess` parameter for the WebserviceAuthenticator

-	WebServiceController::$allow_security_id = false;
+Injector:
+  WebserviceAuthenticator:
+    properties:
+      allowPublicAccess: 0